AndersDeath/diary2/000-current.md

 # 08 April - Saturday - 191 day of immigration

 Today we did nothing. we went for a walk and made around 18000 steps.
 Also we finally visited Hard Rock cafe.
-It's such a nice place.
+It's such a nice place. there are a lot of interesting artifacts like korn's guitar,